luke-sutton/Writerside-Web-Dev-Notes/topics/Child-Components-Props-Emits.md

 ### modelValue

+Note:
+: As of Vue 3.4 it is recommended to use defineModel instead of modelValue

 modelValue is an alternative way of updating values in a parent component from a child component by giving them direct access to the appropriate data.